 Yet a HIQA 2020 report from 2020 said that the majority of births (99%) occur in hospitals in Ireland with less than 1% occurring at home or in a non-hospital setting such as a midwifery-led unit.
 It was “concerned about the overall level of progress of implementation” of the strategy.

 New HSE safety guidelines recommending home births take place only when someone lives within a 30-minute ambulance drive of a hospital were subsequently not implemented following criticism by midwifery organisations for reducing rural birth choices even further.

-So, why does the Irish health service offer so little choice for expectant mothers even though an overhaul was promised four years ago?
+So, why does the Irish health service offer so little choice for expectant mothers even though an overhaul was promised years ago?

 HELP US INVESTIGATE

 We want to investigate if this lack of choice is what people should expect when they’re expecting, by comparing Irish practices to best international practice.